 What Makes Tabnine Stand Out

-For teams with strict security requirements or proprietary codebases, Tabnine’s privacy model is a game-changer.
-The Enterprise plan allows you to run the AI model entirely on your own infrastructure, ensuring sensitive code never touches external servers.
-Even the cloud-based Pro plan encrypts code in transit and at rest, with clear data retention policies.
+For teams with strict security requirements, Tabnine’s privacy model is a major upgrade over cloud-only competitors.
+The Enterprise plan runs the AI model entirely on customer infrastructure so sensitive code never touches external servers; the cloud-based Pro plan encrypts code in transit and at rest with documented retention policies.

-The team training feature is powerful for organizations with established coding standards.
-Tabnine can learn your team’s specific patterns, naming conventions, and architectural preferences.
-Over time, its suggestions align more closely with your team’s style than generic AI models.
+Team training lets Tabnine learn an organization’s specific patterns, naming conventions, and architectural preferences, so suggestions align more closely with house style than generic AI models do.

 Pricing and Plans